oren/oren.github.io/strategy/workshop/powerpoint/index.md

 ## What will you learn?

-- How to draw your first map
-- How to use the map to make strategic decisions
-- How to include your team to this process
+This workshop will teach you how to build and compare business strategies.
+This is a 10 minutes video and text.
+You can also read the [powerpoint](powerpoint/index.html) and the [pdf](powerpoint/strategy-workshop.pdf) formats.

 ---

-## Summary of all the steps in this workshop
+## Summary of all the steps in this workshop (Strategy Cycle)
+1. Imagine your team celebrate a successful year
 1. Write a customer, a need, and dependencies
 1. Draw a map
 1. Locate the dependency on the evolution axis